docker-hy/docker-hy.github.io/docs/part-2/section-1.md

 version: '3.8'

 services:
-    youtube-dl-ubuntu:
+  yt-dlp-ubuntu:
     image: <username>/<repositoryname>
     build: .
 ```

 The version setting is not very strict, it just needs to be above 2 because otherwise the syntax is significantly different.
 See <https://docs.docker.com/compose/compose-file/> for more info.

-The key `build:` value can be set to a path (ubuntu), have an object with `context` and `dockerfile` keys or reference a `url of a git repository`.
+The value of the key `build` can be a file system path (in the example it is the current directory `.`) or an object with keys `context` and `dockerfile`, see the [documentation](https://docs.docker.com/compose/compose-file/build/) for more

 Now we can build and push with just these commands: